shynekomaid/newspeek-baudrate/README.md

 > If you use vscode you will be see recommended extensions (by .vscode/extensions.json)
 > Alternatively, you can install extensions manually by links below

-- [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) - for markdown and auto TOC (I use it for this README.md)
+- [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) - for markdown and auto TOC
 - [Gitmoji](https://marketplace.visualstudio.com/items?itemName=seatonjiang.gitmoji-vscode) - for gitmoji commits made easy
 - [SFTP](https://marketplace.visualstudio.com/items?itemName=Natizyskunk.sftp) - for easy deploy to server
 - [PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client) - advanced PHP language support (see [docs](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client#quick-start) Quick Start)